lazyvar/threadpool/README.md

 # threadpool
 A fork / join framework threadpool that implements work-stealing and work helping.
+View threadpool.c for my code.
+All other code and tests were written by the instructor.

 My thread pool structure contains a global queue of futures, a queue of worker threads, a condition variable to signal when a task is ready to be executed, and one lock to control all